 - Maybe you’re stuck in your 9-5 grind and looking for something more rewarding?

 - Do you want to stay at home with your kids and earn some extra money?

-- Or maybe you want to be your own boss and call the shots but your not sure how?
+- Or maybe you want to be your own boss and call the shots but you're not sure how?

 You can do all those things if you are considering learning how to be a transaction coordinator!

-Real Estate agents usually excel at the interaction with buyers and sellers.
+Real Estate agents usually excel at interacting with buyers and sellers.
 They are a people person and enjoy getting out of the office and meeting with clients.
 Showing houses and going on listing appointments is what makes them money.
 Not doing administrative tasks such as paperwork.